cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/share-new-site.md

 category: 🌐 Connections
 difficulty: Beginner
 pcx-content-type: tutorial
+title: Share development environments
 ---

 # Share development environments

-You can use Cloudflare's reverse proxy and [Cloudflare Tunnel](/glossary#cloudflare-tunnel) to share local development environments with team members or customers across the Internet.
+You can use Cloudflare's reverse proxy and [Cloudflare Tunnel](/cloudflare-one/glossary/#cloudflare-tunnel) to share local development environments with team members or customers across the Internet.

 Instead of pointing DNS records to the external IP of a web service, you can connect that service to Cloudflare's network using Cloudflare Tunnel.
 Cloudflare Tunnel relies on a lightweight service, `cloudflared`, that you run in your infrastructure. `cloudflared` makes outbound-only connections to Cloudflare's network, so that you do not need to open holes in your firewall.

 You can use Cloudflare Tunnel to quickly share projects you are working on with team members without a virtual private network (VPN).
 In this example, you can use Cloudflare Tunnel to give users a preview of a new website.
-At the end, as an optional step, you'll be able to add a [Zero Trust policy](/policies/zero-trust) to only allow certain people to reach the site.
+At the end, as an optional step, you'll be able to add a [Zero Trust policy](/cloudflare-one/policies/zero-trust/) to only allow certain people to reach the site.

 **🗺️ This tutorial covers how to:**